Table of Contents

 Central sleep apnea is less common.
 This type of sleep apnea is related to the function of the central nervous system.
 If you have this type of apnea, the muscles you use to breathe don’t get the “go-ahead” signal from your brain.
 Either the brain doesn’t send the signal, or the signal gets interrupted.

 How is sleep apnea diagnosed?

 A common treatment for sleep apnea is called “continuous positive airway pressure,” or CPAP.
-In this treatment, you wear a special mask over your nose and mouth while you are sleeping.
-Themask will keep your airway open by adding pressure to the air you breathe.
-Ithelps most people who have sleep apnea.
+In this treatment, you wear a special mask over your nose (and sometimes mouth, too) while you are sleeping.
+The mask will keep your airway open by adding pressure to the air you breathe.
+It helps most people who have sleep apnea.